 My favorite entree is the Lobster Quesadillas.
 They are not on the menu except sometimes as a special, but you may (usually) still request them.
 And, the Cadillac Margueritas (with salt, please) are fantastic.

 Pro Travel Tip: Because it’s so good, Anejo often has a long wait.
 Plan to give your name to the hostess then browse Falmouth’s Main Street stores.
 Anejo will give you a beeper to let you know when your table is ready.

-If you’re in Wood’s Hole, I highly recommend stopping at Pie in the Sky Bakery & Cafe for a big slice of warm Bread Pudding with a hard rum sauce made with plenty of real Gosling’s Bermuda Dark Rum.
-(Don’t forget the fresh whipped cream!)
+If you’re in Wood’s Hole, I highly recommend stopping at Pie in the Sky Bakery & Cafe for a big slice of warm Bread Pudding with a hard rum sauce.
+The sauce is made with plenty of real Gosling’s Bermuda Dark Rum.
+Don’t forget to ask for the fresh whipped cream on top!